Home Skip to the content.

 Update Step

 In the update step, the robot computes the belief for each grid cell by multiplying the predicted belief by the probability derived from the sensor measurements.
 This product forms the updated belief for each grid cell.
-These beliefs are normalized to ensure that they together form a valid probability distribution.
-See my implementation below.
+These beliefs are then normalized to ensure they together form a valid probability distribution.

 Simulation

-The Bayes Filter’s was tested using the given simulator, where odometry data is shown in red, the ground truth in green, and the robot’s estimated position in blue.
-The ground truth and the robot’s belief was consistent over multiple runs.
-This indicates that the Bayes Filter is pretty effectively localizing the robot within the simulated environment.
-Below is one photo of a run followed by a video of my final simulation.
+The ground truth and the robot’s belief were consistent over multiple runs.
+This indicates that the Bayes Filter is effectively localizing the robot within the simulated environment.
+Below is one screenshot of a run, followed by my final simulation video.